-Black-tailed prairie dogs (Cynomys ludovicianus) in the Front Range of Colorado inhabit a fragmented landscape, with populations interspersed with urban development and agriculture.
-Periodically, populations are extirpated by a highly virulent bacterial pathogen, Yersinia pestis, which causes sylvatic plague.
+Prairie dogs (genus Cynomys) inhabit a landscape, fragmented by urban development and agriculture.
+Periodically, populations are extirpated by a virulent bacterial pathogen, Yersinia pestis, which causes sylvatic plague.
 Plague causes 95-100% mortality of prairie dog colonies, followed by recolonization that is dependent on the landscape matrix.
-Re-colonization can replenish genetic diversity in natural and moderately urbanized colonies, but populations in a highly urban matrix suffer a loss of diversity.
+Recolonization can replenish genetic diversity in natural and moderately fragmented colonies, but populations in a highly urban matrix suffer a loss of diversity.
 However, in landscapes with high connectivity, adaptive alleles allowing individuals to survive plague may be diluted by an influx of non-adaptive diversity from neighboring populations.
 We seek to understand the how the landscape mediates adaptation to plague in prairie dogs.
 This work has been funded by the University of Colorado, the CU Natural History Museum, and the Boulder County Nature Association.

 Rapid evolution of tolerance to avian malaria in Hawai'i 'amakihi

 Evolutionary and ecological divergence in Gunnison’s prairie dogs